NoahBres/LearnRoadRunner/docs/installing.md

 There are two methods to installing the Road Runner library.

 [Method #1](#method-1-downloading-the-quickstart), the simpler option, is to simply download [the quickstart repo](https://github.com/acmerobotics/road-runner-quickstart).
 The quickstart repo is an empty FTC season repo along with the preinstalled dependencies and tuning opmodes to get Road Runner up and running.
-It includes everything you'll need to get Road Runner up and running.
 However, this does not work if you already have an existing codebase.

 [Method #2](#method-2-installing-rr-on-your-project) will go through installing Road Runner via gradle and copying over the necessary files from the quickstart repo into your existing team project.